- Study Abroad

 Work with Children: Australia has a number of refugees from various war torn countries like Somalia and Sudan.
 There are many Intensive English Centers in the nation where refugee students study.
 As a volunteer, you will be teaching these students and also coaching them in sports.

 As a volunteer in Australia, you're not required to be vaccinated for any diseases.
-However, you are recommended to be vaccinated for Influenza if you're travelling from May to October.
+However, you are recommended to be vaccinated for Influenza if you're traveling from May to October.
 Also, because of the prevalence of mosquito borne illnesses, you are recommended to carry insect repellants with you.

 Australia is a safe country and as a tourist and volunteer, there really isn't anything you should worry about.